pixelpoems/silverstripe-search/README.md

 wrapped within an element with the classes `search-holder inline-search-holder` and within a `search-holder` class on the search page template!_

-If you need additional Variables within your Ajax SearchList Result Template `Pixelpoems/Search/Ajax/SearchList.ss` you can extend the `Pixelpoems/Search/Controllers/SearchController` and update the data with the following hook:
+If you need additional Variables within your Ajax Search Result List Template `Pixelpoems/Search/Ajax/SearchResultList.ss` you can extend the `Pixelpoems/Search/Controllers/SearchController` and update the data with the following hook:

 ```php